 Percutaneous transmyocardial revascularization (PTMR) is performed by a cardiologist in the cardiac catheterization laboratory.
 After the area is numbed with anesthesia, the cardiologist inserts a catheter in an artery in the leg that leads to the heart.
 A laser is then fed through the catheter and used to create tiny holes in the heart muscle.
 These holes become channels for blood to flow to oxygen-starved areas of the heart.
 Researchers believe that the procedure may cause new vessels to form, reducing the pain of angina.
 PTMR is currently being used on patients who have not responded to other treatments such as medicines, angioplasty, or coronary artery bypass surgery.

 Coronary artery bypass surgery involves "bypassing" blood flow around one or more narrowed vessels.
-To do this, the surgeon removes a vein from the thigh (called the saphenous vein) or uses an artery from the upper part of the chest wall (called the internal mammary artery) to reroute blood flow in the chest.
-Sometimes, an artery from another area of the body may be used.
+To do this, the surgeon removes a vein or artery from another area of the body.
 This surgically removed vessel is called a graft.
 The graft may be cut into sections for use in routing blood flow around blocked coronary arteries.
-After making an incision in the chest, the surgeon connects a graft at points above and below the blockage to restore blood flow.
+The surgeon connects a graft at points above and below the blockage to restore blood flow.

 - Minimally invasive coronary artery bypass is a less invasive bypass surgery technique.
 The incision is smaller, and the procedure may be done while the heart is still beating.
 This reduces the risk of complications.
 The procedure may reduce patient recovery time, which decreases cost.
 This operation is only used for patients whose blockages can be bypassed through this smaller incision and whose risk of complications is low.